 A tax preparer is expected to keep tax records for at least three years.

 According to Internal Revenue Service Bulletin 2012-11, the tax preparer must keep tax returns, along with supporting documentation for a minimum of three years and in some situations, it is recommended to keep them longer.
-For instance, if a taxpayer claimed a loss on worthless securities and six years ago, if the taxpayer underreported more than 25 percent of their income, the IRS can look back seven years into your tax history.
+For instance, if a taxpayer claimed a loss on worthless securities the IRS can look back seven year.
+Or if the taxpayer underreported more than 25 percent of their income, the IRS can look back six years into your tax history.
 While it is not required for tax preparers to keep their client’s records for longer than three years, they might be helping their client if they are subjected to a future IRS investigation.

 The IRS has provided a Period of Limitations that apply to income tax returns:

 - Keep records for 3 years if situations (4), (5), and (6) below do not apply to you.